 What are head lice?

 Head lice are small insects found on the human head.
-They grow to about the size of a pin head or sesame seed.
+They grow to about the size of a pin head, sesame seed or grain of sand.

 Head lice live on the hair and feed by sucking blood from the scalp.
 They are pale grey (before feeding) and reddish brown (after feeding).
 Head lice do not carry or pass on disease.